-Study support rooms are provided on the Izumi, Ikuta, and Nakano campuses to help students in various ways with their education.
-Graduate student TAs (teaching assistants) mainly support undergraduate students with their studies.
+The Nakano, Izumi, and Ikuta campuses have Study Support Rooms that assist students with their education in various ways.
+Mainly, graduate student TAs (teaching assistants) support undergraduate students with their studies.

-Study support rooms have many aids for learning, including the following:
+Study support rooms have many aids for learning.
+Some examples are: